data301-2021-summer2/project-group17-project/data/README.md

-# Data README File Description
+# Data README Directory Description

-This file will contain all the raw and processed data files for this project.
+This directory will contain all the raw and processed data files for this project.